shahamed/rocFFT/docs/design/buffer_assignment.rst

    buffers will be the same for in-place transforms.

-5. When deciding buffer assignments for a node, only the output buffer for nodes besides the last requires actual decision making.
+5. When deciding buffer assignments for a node, only the output buffer for nodes besides the last requires actual decision-making.
    The input buffer follows either from the top-level input, a preceding sibling, or a parent node's input.
 The last node's output must be the user-defined output.